 AEA Ombudsperson Frequently Asked Questions

-You do not have to speak to anyone about your complaint if you do not wish to do so.
-But you can still log in your complaint by email or through the website.
-This information will be time stamped and retained until and unless you decide to withdraw it.
+If you don't want to speak to anyone about your complaint, you can log in your complaint by email or through the website.
+You can indicate on the form or in your email that you do not wish to speak directly to the ombudsperson.
+Your information will be time stamped and retained until and unless you decide to withdraw it.

 What information should I provide?